-Question No. 34: What type of learning algorithm is playing a game of chess with the machine?
+34. What type of learning algorithm is playing a game of chess with the machine ?

 Answer: Many times, choosing the right algorithm could be just a trial and error way.
 You can try different algorithms and compare the accuracy to cross-validate them.
 If your dataset is huge, you should go for algorithms with high variance and low bias, whereas if your dataset is small, you should try algorithms or models that have low variance and high bias.

 Answer: A recall is the total number of truly positive results out of the results identified as true in a classification problem.
 For example, if the algorithm identifies 7 fruits as apples out of a set of 15 fruits, and only 4 are apples, then the recall will be 4/15.